 - Sustainability: pursue the objective of implementing sustainable actions along the entire chain, such as recycling waste, controlling the disposal of waste materials and the consumption of water.

-All conscious mining projects are done in partnership with Seven Fine Gems, operator of the Cruzeiro Mine, Belmont Mine and Brazil Paraiba Mine, responsible for the extraction of Rubellites, Emeralds and Paraiba Tourmalines, respectively.
+All conscious mining projects are done in partnership with the Cruzeiro Mine, responsible for extracting Rubellite and Indicolite Tourmalines, and the Belmont Mine and the Brazil Paraiba Mine, which extract Emeralds and Paraiba Tourmalines, respectively.

 The Future is Brilliant

 The first project of the program "The Future is Brilliant", created in 2018, was the collaboration of the Ara Vartanian brand with women from the indigenous tribe Wai Wai, from the Amazon.
 The objective of making this commitment was to raise awareness in the luxury market for the conservation of Brazilian biomes and the appreciation of our culture and artisan communities.

 Teen Cancer America is a charity devoted to transforming the lives of teenagers and young adults living with cancer in the US.
 Teen Cancer America are working to create special programme and facilities for the age group of 13 to 24-year olds.
 They create state-of-the-art youth-focused programs and facilities to meet the needs of teens and young adults suffering with cancer.